COP27: IMF calls for climate-smart investment in Africa | Africanews

 Georgieva's comments came after she attended an event that aims at accelerating adaptation in Africa, which was attended by various prominent African figures.

-Patrick V. Verkooijen, CEO of Global Center on Adaptation, said there is a $40 billion adaptation funding gap for Africa.
+Patrick V. Verkooijen, CEO of the Global Center on Adaptation, said there is a $40 billion adaptation funding gap for Africa.

 That "means loss of lives, loss of livelihoods and economic depreciation," Verkooijen added.